 Jericho is situated on the floor of the Jordan Valley, some 880 feet / 270 metres below sea level.
 It has lush vegetation in an otherwise dry and arid area.
 It is an oasis surrounded by desert, watered by a spring – the Ein es Sultan – that never runs dry.

 Visitors can still see the remains of ancient Jericho at Tel es-Sultan, the settlement mound just outside the modern city.
 This mound – which was excavated by Dame Kathleen Kenyon in 1952 - is made up of the remains of many layers of civilisation resulting from the repeated destruction and re-settlement of the city over many centuries.
 Kenyon found remains of a glacis (a slippery, sloping mound built at the foot of a city wall) and remains of the fallen city wall in the ditch at the foot of this glacis.
-These remains, and up to a metre of ash and debris, dating from the Middle Bronze Age (around 1400BC) are now believed to have resulted from the razing of the city following the capture by the Israelites under Joshua.
+These remains, and up to a metre of ash and debris, dating from the Late Bronze Age (around 1400BC) are now believed to have resulted from the razing of the city following the capture by the Israelites under Joshua.

 The archaeology shows that the city was then abandoned for several centuries.
 The Bible agrees that Jericho was abandoned after its destruction by Joshua in c.1406BC, and later records that the city was rebuilt by Hiel of Bethel in c.850BC during the reign of King Ahab of Israel (see 1 Kings 16:34).